softwareliberationarmy/repo-man/readme.md

 * add logging to the SvgChartDataWriter
 * feature: user can specify background color
 * feature: implement ignored file extensions for binary file types (png, jpg, bmp, etc.)
+*

+## NOTES
+* Perf of commit history querying is super slow.
+Add a switch that doesn't query history unless the chart type requires it
+* Rather than trying to capture every single file extension, let's only include the file extensions we're concerned about (known code file extensions)
+*